Adhalianna/tracke.rs/README.md

 - __Flexible and task-centric__ - any productivity increasing technique should
 be possible to reproduce with flexible tasks as the primary unit of knowledge.

-Non-goals:
-- The web front-end does not strive to be visually appealing.

 ### CS Web Application Technologies project goals

 It is quite possible that because of limited time only a part of the design goals will be realized by the deadline.
-The ideas behind the project are quite appealing to the author and they keep evolving.
 It is a conceptually simple application that could see growth in many directions.

 ### Technology stack
 - Rust - language used on both front and back end for its stability and ergonomic libraries
 - axum - web server framework
-- leptos - front-end framework
 - aliri - auth library
 - PostgreSQL - database
 - Diesel (async) - ORM